lestherll/url-shortener/README.md

 # Liit

-A simple URL Shortener API written in FastAPI.
+Liit (pronounced Li-it, Filipino word for little) is a minimal URL Shortener API written in Python using FastAPI.

 # Design
 |               |            |